Part Mode

 In the bottom-up assembly method, the assembly is created by assembling the components created earlier and maintaining their design intent.
 In the top-down method, the components are created in the assembly mode.
 You may begin with some ready-made parts and then create other components in the

 context of the assembly.
 You can refer to the features of some components of the assembly to drive the dimensions of other components.
-You can assemble all components of an assembly by using a single tool, the
+You can assemble all components of an assembly by using a single tool, the Mate tool.
+While assembling the components of an assembly, you can also animate

 the assembly by dragging.
 Besides this, you can also check the working of your assembly.
 Collision